luca-g97/SpatialComputing/README.md

 Download the [Optitrack Plugin](https://www.optitrack.com/support/downloads/plugins.html) from the official website and put the plugin contents into the following folder:
 * C:\Program Files\Epic Games\UE_5.4\Engine\Plugins\Marketplace\OptitrackLiveLink

+## 5. Make sure that the optitrack system has a functioning version of [Motive](https://www.optitrack.com/support/downloads/) installed.

-# Digital-Twin Creation:
+# Digital-Twin Creation

-## 5. Metahuman-Creation:
+## 5. Metahuman-Creation
 Open the following Website in your Browser: https://metahuman.unrealengine.com/, log into your Epic Games account and pick your preferred Unreal Engine Version (in our case 5.4, but it should work with every version) from the dropdown menu.
 Open the MetaHuman Creator by clicking onto "Launch MetaHuman Creator" (this might take a while)
 Customize the Metahuman to your needs and export it as a ? file to later import in Unreal Engine.